-You’ll be taught by experienced and enthusiastic tutors, some of whom have a strong industry background in fashion, whether in PR, sustainability, production, consultancy, management, marketing, or research (please note that staff are subject to change).
+You’ll be taught by experienced and enthusiastic tutors, many of whom have a strong industry background in fashion, whether in PR, sustainability, production, consultancy, management, marketing, or research (please note that staff are subject to change).
 Your tutors will aim to use their personal contacts to develop internship opportunities and to bring in guest speakers, clients for live projects, and speed networking events (subject to availability).
 Past students have met with fashion stylists, product designers and developers, fabric researchers, photographers, and a co-ordinator of London Fashion Week.

 Global learning experience